dcrubro/columnlynx/README.md

 | uint64_t | 8 bytes | **Header** - Session ID | The unique and random session identifier for the client |
 | uint8_t | variable | Data | General data / payload |

+## Misc.
+Building the binary for Windows requires the Wintun DLL.
+The include header is pre-packaged.

 ## Legal

 ### Copyright ownership: